RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 for example to write,  you must use a customer authentication byte, 0x80, to authenticate with an all zeros key, 0x0000000000.
 Then send the data to be written.

+This tag has simular commands to the [UFUID](#mifare-classic-directwrite-ufuid-version) It seems to be developed by the same person.

 ** OBS **
 When writing to persistent memory it is possible to write _bad_ ACL and perm-brick the tag.

+** OBS **
+It is possible to write a configuration that perma locks the tag,  ie no more magic

 ### Identify
 ^[Top](#top)